K-M19/ButAa-Grow-A-Garden-Macro/README.md

 > Bitraven is designed to safeguard `.exe` and `.btrv` files.
 > It’s not malware — it’s just extremely private about what it does. 😉

+## ⚙️ MacroMaker Engine
+> This macro is built using the **MacroMaker Engine** — a modified and enhanced version of AutoHotkey.
+The engine has been optimized for better performance, includes new features, and is integrated with Python for advanced automation and flexibility.

+* You can download the engine here: [MacroMaker Engine](https://github.com/FurBox-Studio/ToolKit-MacroMaker-Engine)

 ## 🛡️ Microsoft Windows Defender Team
 > I sincerely thank the **Microsoft Windows Defender Team** for ensuring that this macro can run safely on **Windows 10 and 11** systems.
 > *(Please make sure your Windows Defender is updated to the latest version to ensure full compatibility, if necessary.)*